deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “It was his winter fur,” Gorku added.
 “The exact words were ‘he is made of snoft and fuzzy.’”

 “Snoft.”
 Daar repeated the word like it was something filthy he was picking up between his claws.
 “I’m not sure if that’s a compliment or an insult.
-How th’ fuck is anyone gonna lookit me an’ go ‘yeah, that’s a big tub o’ huggable’!”
+How th’ fuck is anyone gonna lookit me an’ go ‘yeah, that’s a big tub o’ huggable’?”

-To be fair, he was so dense and severely sculpted, “soft” was just never a word that Leemu thought of in the context of Daar.
+To be fair, he was so dense and so deeply, severely sculpted, “soft” was just never a word that Leemu thought of in the context of Daar.
 But huggable?
 Hugs were what Daars did *best.*

 “Literally everyone who has ever met your friendly side.
 And they’re right about the fur,” Leemu added after a moment of thought.
 “Your winter coat is *shaggy.”*